-Each time you buy a bigger share of your So Resi home, we’ll work out your new So Resi payment based on our new smaller share.
+Each time you buy a bigger share of your SO Resi home, we’ll work out your new shared ownership payment based on our new smaller share.
 Remember, if you borrow more on your mortgage to buy a bigger share, your payments for that will probably go up.

 Grow your investment